Equidistant-403/equidistant/shared/developer-documentation.md

 same directory.

 ## Backend
 Backend code is in the `equidistant/backend` directory.
+Similar to frontend, you'll have to install the necessary python libraries in order to actually run anything.
+These include django, BitIO, and requests to name a few but we would recommend trying to run and then seeing what's missing to know what's a required install.

 # How to build the software.
 ## Frontend